 Incense sticks can be made a variety of ways but we are going to discuss some common methods below:

 - Powder Coating: The process for powder coating may vary but typically one would take a bundle of wood slivers and soak them in water or a light glue mix.
-The sticks are then individually dipped into a tray of incense powder containing resins, spices, and binders.
-The sticks are then rolled for stability, while adding additional incense powder to the mix.
+The sticks are individually dipped into a tray of masala (or equivalent) powder containing resins, spices, and binders.
+The sticks are then rolled for stability, while adding additional masala powder to the mix.
 It is common to bind three or four layers onto the sticks, but this may vary depending on one’s individual preferences.
-The incense sticks are then dried in open air.
+The sticks are then dried in open air.

-- Compression: A damp incense powder can be formed around a wooden stick by using compression.
-This is one of the easiest and cheapest methods of making incense but is becoming more common in today’s mass-produced market.
+- Compression: A damp masala powder can be formed around a wooden stick by using compression.
+This is one of the easiest and cheapest methods of producing it, but is becoming more common in today’s mass-produced market.

 Here is a list of common incense ingredients mentioned in this article: